glowsplint/referencer/README.md

 ### Features

-Collaborative online group bible study can often be challenging because:
+Referencer allows you to:

-1. It is difficult to take notes online as you are reading from the text.
+1. Cross-reference different parts of the Bible side-by-side
-2. It is difficult to share the notes you have taken with other people from the group.
+2. Make highlights, inline annotations and draw arrows

-The Referencer online bible study tool aims to resolve these issues by allowing users to highlight, draw arrows, comment, and share these user-made annotations with other people who are also joined into the same study session.
+3. Group ideas in different layers

-Users can:
+### Controls

-1. Use left-click drag to make text selections.
-They can highlight the selected text.
+1. Drag your left-click to make text selections.
-2. Hold down the Ctrl key to enter arrowing mode.
-In this mode, left-click drag will draw arrows instead.
+2. Press the Ctrl key before dragging your left click to draw arrows.

 # Development